 #2.
 FP Markets (FX & CFD DMA)

-We reviewed FP Markets and found them to be one of our top choices for traders seeking a top-tier DMA broker.
-Our testing focused on the key features that are important for DMA traders, and FP Markets impressed us in several areas.
+We reviewed FP Markets and found them among our top choices for traders seeking a top-tier DMA broker.
+Our testing focused on the key features necessary for DMA traders, and FP Markets impressed us in several areas.

 We were impressed by the sheer number of tradable instruments FP Markets offers, exceeding 10,000 markets.
 This includes a massive selection of CFDs on stocks, exceeding 10,000 individual shares from major global markets.
 Beyond stocks, they provide CFDs on ETFs, forex pairs, indices, and even cryptocurrencies.

-This extensive selection is further complemented by their ECN pricing model.
-By connecting traders directly with liquidity providers, FP Markets bypasses the traditional spread mark-up.
-Our testing revealed the possibility of raw spreads as low as 0 pips with FP Markets — though commissions may apply — making it a cost-effective option for experienced DMA traders.
+Their ECN pricing model further complements this extensive selection.
+FP Markets bypasses the traditional spread mark-up by connecting traders directly with liquidity providers.
+Our testing revealed the possibility of raw spreads as low as zero pips with FP Markets, though commissions may apply, making it a cost-effective option for experienced DMA traders.

 FP Markets boasts a wider platform selection than most brokers we reviewed.
 They offer the industry-standard MetaTrader 4 and 5, the advanced cTrader platform, and even the IRESS platform for serious traders.
 The availability of DMA functionality makes these platforms particularly valuable for traders seeking direct market access.